Conference Agenda & Scheduling

 CreditsREHS: 4.0

-SpeakersLeon Wirschem, Robert Rezende
+SpeakersLeon Wirschem, Robert Rezende, Christopher Myers

 ObjectiveSD DEHQ, SDFD and EPA will talk about lithium ion battery fires, first responder tactics, air monitoring, waste management, and agencies that can help